WebBluetoothCG/web-bluetooth/README.md

 Toward Bluetooth support for the Open Web.

 This is a project of the [Web Bluetooth Community Group](http://www.w3.org/community/web-bluetooth/).
+We have a [charter](charter.md).

 Documents in this repository
 ----------------------------